 Welcome to the Year 4 page

-Miss Carr (Class teacher and Music subject lead)
+Miss Carr (Class teacher)

 In Year 4, we have an inspiring and creative curriculum which includes a variety of learning experiences both inside and outside of the classroom for children to achieve their full potential.

 Each day, it is important we think about and demonstrate our Christian Values of Truthfulness, Courage, Respect, Friendship, Thankfulness and Forgiveness.
 We look at these values daily through our work in PSHE, RE and in our class worships.

 If you have any brief queries regarding your child, please don’t hesitate to send me an email on email@example.com.
 Otherwise, if you wish to discuss any matter in depth please feel free to arrange an appointment with myself.